Ammunition boot: Variant patterns

 The boots were the focus of much drill and attention.
 Achieving a high polish was often the aim and required hours of "bulling" (vigorous polishing) until it achieved a mirror like shine.
 Experienced soldiers would "burn-down" the dimpled surface of the boots with beeswax and a heated spoon to make them smooth and easier to shine.

+Beginning in 1958, the Ammunition Boot was gradually phased out by the Boot, Direct Moulded Sole, which was essentially the same boot with a direct moulded sole and a slightly different stitching pattern.
+It served the British Army until the 1980s, when it was replaced by the Boot, Combat High'.
+The DMS boots were derided by British soldiers, who found the boot to be uncomfortable for long periods of wear, insufficiently insulated and prone to severe waterlogging, which would cause severe cases of trench foot in wet environments.
+This problem was most exemplified during the Falklands War, where British soldiers were alleged to have looted dead Argentinean soldiers for their high-leg boots.